wp-plugins/socialphotos/readme.txt

 == Description ==

 Socialphotos integrates your customer generated content from Socialmedia on your website.
 Increases Brand Credibility and Drives sales.

 You simply connect your Instagram account, create hashtags and connect them with your created galleries.

- There are 2 types of galleries - Product and Custom.
-Product galleries have one look for all products (each gallery has a #product_name_hashtag), whereas Custom galleries ca be customised as you want and placed wherever you want on the site.
+There are 2 types of galleries - Product (NOT AVAILABLE IN WP YET) and a Unique Gallery.
+Product galleries have one look for all products (each gallery has a #product_name_hashtag), whereas Unique galleries ca be customised as you want and placed wherever you want on the site.

 Afterwards spread the word to tag photos with #your_hashtags.
 Each hashtag has its own photos.
 Then you can moderate the stream and choose which photos to display.

 == Installation ==